NielsLiisberg/sql-on-steroids/README.md

 - The system debugger

 # Install
-This project do not have any special buil routines.
-So simply clone or download the zip, and open the files one by one in ACS or VSCode to runn the examples
+This project do not have any special build routines.
+So simply clone or download the zip, and open the files one by one in ACS or VSCode to run the examples

 This repo is distributed on an "as is" basis, without warranties or conditions of any kind, either express or implied.